MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ## Enable or disable App Center Crashes at runtime

 You can enable and disable App Center Crashes at runtime.
-If you disable it, the SDK will not perform any crash reporting for the app.
+If you disable it, the SDK won't perform any crash reporting for the app.

 ```csharp
 Crashes.SetEnabledAsync(false);